-We encourage the use of bicycles and scooters to travel to and from school.
-Please dismount once on school property and use the bicycle pods at the Upper Street entrance to park.
-Please do not prop cycles or scooters up against walls in the school grounds.
+We encourage the use of bicycles and scooters to travel to and from school and ask you to dismount once on school property, using the bicycle pods at the Upper Street entrance to park.
+Please help us keep everyone safe by not propping cycles or scooters up against walls in the school grounds.
+Please also note that the school cannot take responsibility for these; they are left at your own risk, should they get broken or stolen, etc.